AyushCipher/Trading-App/Readme.md

 | Auth & Security | OTP verification, PIN lock, biometric auth, OAuth, refresh tokens |
 | Data | MongoDB, in-memory MongoDB fallback |

-## AI/LLM Technologies Used

-No direct LLM or AI API integration is present in the current codebase.
-That is a deliberate strength for a trading product focused on reliability, determinism, and security.
-The architecture is, however, AI-ready if you later want to add features such as market summarization, support copilots, or intelligent alerts.

 ## Folder Structure

 ```text